2026 Agenda

 St Vincent de Paul Society

-Fireside Chat: Are we over-regulating?
+Interview: Are we over-regulating?
 Would a more streamlined system deliver better outcomes for customers?

 - Stripping back overlapping compliance to focus retailer effort on genuine customer protections